 Speed and security are the name of the game in software development today.
 Why?
 Because software is now key to innovation and competitive advantage for every enterprise in every industry.
 This means that not only is the pace of software development rapidly increasing, but also that attacks against the application layer are proliferating.
 In turn, software development speed and security are now inexorably linked – it’s unacceptable to have secure software that doesn’t ship on time, or to ship insecure software.
 Application security solutions need to adapt to this reality, and a critical part of that adaptation is the ability to integrate with developer tools and processes.
 Ultimately, security-conducted testing that takes place after development cycles will meet the need for security, but not the need for speed.

 To keep pace, application security testing today needs to “shift left,” and be owned and conducted by developers.
 But if developers are conducting the testing, it has to be integrated into their systems and processes.
 Developers are focused on their deadlines, and will be slowed by – or even find workarounds for – application security testing that requires tacking additional steps onto the development process or forcing teams to interrupt their workflows to switch tools.
+For this reason, it is highly desireable to find security solutions that embed into devops processes.

 With this integration, application security scanning is an automated step in the build or release process.
 Security testing simply becomes another automated test the build server performs, along with functionality and quality tests.
 In this way, security testing is part of the process rather than a blocker to the process.